 You might hire a fantasy writer to save time.

 Life is busy.
 Many people have great ideas but less great schedules.
-Delegating the work of writing to a ghostwriter is one way to save time in three ways:
+Delegating the work of writing to a ghostwriter saves time in three ways:

 - The ghostwriter can start right away, so you don’t have to wait.